userfrosting/learn/19.upgrading/02.40-to-41/docs.md

 5. For each database table you create in your `migrations/*` file, create a new class in `src/Database/Migrations` instead.
 This should extend the base `UserFrosting\System\Bakery\Migration` class to implement `up` and `down` methods.
 See [Migrations](/database/migrations) for more information.
 6. If you reference any default UserFrosting assets in your templates or asset bundles, you will need to update their paths (see Major Changes above).
 7. Update your template structure to reflect the new [template organization](/templating-with-twig/sprinkle-templates#Templateorganization).
 You will need to change the `extends` path to point to the new location of various layout/abstract templates that have moved.
 In particular, page base templates have moved to `pages/abstract/`, the modal base template is now `modals/modal.html.twig`, and the table base template is `tables/table-paginated.html.twig`.
 Various other page components have been moved to `forms/`, `navigation/`, or `pages/partials/`.
+8. Move your request schema from `schema/` to `schema/requests/`, and update the paths in your controllers.
-8. Check the "minor breaking changes" section above, to see if there are any other changes that might affect your Sprinkle.
+9. Check the "minor breaking changes" section above, to see if there are any other changes that might affect your Sprinkle.

 The database schema have not changed from UF 4.0 - there is no need to upgrade your database.